ExpediaGroup/datasqueeze/README.md

 DataSqueeze performs compaction of files from source directory to target directory maintaining the directory structure of the source.

 ## Documentation
 This README is intended to provide detailed technical documentation for advanced users.

-## Changes since last release

-* Edited the pom file for publishing this project's artifacts to the Maven Central
-* Changed namespace to com.expedia.dsp
-* Renamed dataSqueeze to datasqueeze
-* Refactored code to remove the dataSqueeze-manager layer
-* Added DataSqueeze logo

 ## General operation